saigowtham2023/tick-tack-to/README.md

 # using two loops to write the board component instead of hard coding it
   **using two loops**
-    -used two for loops which iterate on row and col.
+    - used two for loops which iterate on row and col.
-    -initilized and used three const variables boardrow, boardcol, squareindex.
+    - initilized and used three const variables boardrow, boardcol, squareindex.
-    -used push() function to push jsx into const variables boardrow, boardcol.
+    - used push() function to push jsx into const variables boardrow, boardcol.
-    -rendered the boardrow variable in jsx using {boardrow}
+    - rendered the boardrow variable in jsx using {boardrow}